dcmox/_f/README.md

 * uniqueId = (prefix?: string, postfix?: string) => Generates a unique ID
 * firstUniqueCharacter = (s: string) => Returns the first non-repeating character in a string
 * randomString = (len: number, charSet?: string) => Generates a random string of N length using an optionally defined character set.
+* isShouting = (s: string, optionalThreshold?: number) => Returns true if a sentence (more than 5 characters long) is detected as being SHOUTED OUT.
+Threshold is the percentage of uppercase text.

 ## Array Functions
 * compact = (a: any[]) => Removes values that are falsey